cdxcore.npshm#

 Linux and Windows.
 The returned object will call multiprocessing.shared_memory.SharedMemory.close()

-upon garbage collection, but not multiprocessing.shared_memory.SharedMemory.unlink().
+upon garbage collection, but not multiprocessing.shared_memory.SharedMemory.unlink(), at least not by default.

 Linux